hpanchal092/go_2048/README.md

  - ~~make the tiles actually move 😭~~
  - ~~make sure the tiles actually merge with each other~~
- - add comments to everything (almost done)
+ - ~~add comments to everything~~
- - split things up into smaller functions, specifically in a way that will help me build the algorithm later (specifically need to rewrite the movement functions to be readable)
+ - ~~split things up into smaller functions, specifically in a way that will help me build the algorithm later~~
- - put things into multiple files so i don't have one large main.go file (decided not to do this since the file isn't that long anyway)
+ - ~~put things into multiple files so i don't have one large main.go file~~

 ## build instructions